IAIK/CrySIL/README.md

 # CONFIG FILES

-For configuration Purposes, we use plain-text config files.
-You can put multiple Servers in this file:
+For configuration Purposes, we use a plain-text config file.
+You can put multiple Servers in this file.

 ...
 tokenname=servername